farizaiis/test-dieton/README.md

 ![image](https://user-images.githubusercontent.com/46044060/143916279-2d7e3207-cc03-4b40-9c14-03586f4022c0.png)

 #### What is DietOn?
 An App that controls users Diet Progress.
-Users can check their Weight and Measurement progress, set how many Calorie can consume, set Meal Plan and Exercise Planfor check how many Calorie has consumed
+Users can check their Weight and Measurement progress, set how many Calorie can consume, set Meal Plan and Exercise Plan for check how many Calorie has consumed

 #### Next Feature
 - Reminder feature for Exercise Plan and Meals Plan